YetAnotherNerd/whatlastgenre/README.md

   * Uses MusicBrainz IDs for searching when available
   * Optional: gets release type (Album, EP, Anthology, ...) from What.CD (with interactivity mode for ambiguous results)
+  * Can be used as plugin in 3rd party software, currently: beets
   * Dry-mode for safe testing